Kinetic Monte Carlo

 Add a Gas species and set it to CO2.

 In Zacros the reaction mechanism settings are in the mechanism_input.dat file.
-They will be generated as pyZacros ElementaryReaction.
+They will be generated as a pyZacros ElementaryReaction.

 /scm-uploads/doc.trunk/Tutorials/_images/Reactions.png